Adelaide (given name)

-Adelaide is the English form of a Germanic given name, from the Old High German Adalheidis, meaning "noble natured".
+Adelaide is a feminine given name from the English form of a Germanic given name, from the Old High German Adalheidis, meaning "noble natured".

 The modern German form is Adelheid, famously the first name of Queen Adelaide, for whom many places throughout the former British Empire were named.

-The French form is Adélaïde or Adélaide and Czech is Adéla or Adléta.
-The name Addie is a diminutive of Adelaide and Heidi is a nickname for Adelheid which became internationally popular on its own as a result of Johanna Spyri's novel Heidi (1880).
+The French form is Adélaïde or Adélaide, and Czech is Adéla or Adléta.
+The name Addie is a diminutive of Adelaide and Heidi is a nickname for Adelheid, which became internationally popular on its own as a result of Johanna Spyri's novel Heidi (1880).